vjancik/education/Pascal/README.md

 **Date**: Q4 2010

-Two (not broken) little programs I wrote back when I was 14, in Pascal, the first language I learned.
+Two (still working) little programs I wrote back when I was 14, in Pascal, the first programming language I learned.
 I also had a Tic-Tac-Toe program which I later rewrote in C++ (you can find it in `C++/Tic-Tac-Toe`).
 But it appears to be broken.

 ###Description###